tamuliB0/Wordpress/README.md

 Activate the plugin from the WordPress admin dashboard.
 Follow any additional setup instructions included in plugin files.

-USAGE

-Review README and plugin PHP files for sample usages.
-Modify code to fit your own WordPress site needs.
-Compatible with WordPress 5.x and above.

-CONTRIBUTION

-Fork this repository and submit pull requests.
-Report issues or propose improvements via GitHub issues.
-All contributions must comply with GPLv2 or later.

 LICENSE

 This project is licensed under the GPLv2 or later.

-RESOURCE

-For documentation on WordPress plugin development: see the WordPress Plugin Handbook.
-Use a readme.txt template generator for WordPress plugins: see GenerateWP Readme Generator.